Phyrra/masa-scss-to-json/README.md

 Supports SCSS syntax.

 Variables are declared as `$var: 1;`

-Comments are supported (but ignored).
+Multiple declarations on a single line are supported.

 Arrays are supported, they need to be declared as `$arr: (1, 2, 3)` (or split into multiple lines).
 Both trailing and leading comma syntax is supported.

+Comments are supported (but ignored).

+CSS-rules are supported (but ignored).
+Nested variables won't be included in the final result.

 Variables containing other variables in their value, such as `$border: $border-size solid $border-color;` will be substituted.